The-Enthusiast-404/senti-ai/README.md

 # PagePal

 PagePal is a electron app that allows you to read pdfs with a AI companion.
+It is built with the following technologies:

+- React
+- Electron
+- TailwindCSS
+- Typescript
+- Vite
+- Ollama API

 # PagePal Features